Print

 1. Rinse thoroughly and remove any rocks or scraps from the dry beans. *See note if using canned beans.

-2. Warm the oil in a pot before adding in the sofrito.
-Simmer until fragrant then add the adobo, sazon, salt, bay leaves and tomato sauce.
+2. Simmer the oil and sofrito on medium low heat until fragrant then add the adobo, sazon, salt, bay leaves and tomato sauce.
 Stir to combine, letting the spices bloom for a couple minutes.
 Finally add the beans and water.
-Stir everything together and bring to a boil, before lowering the heat to a simmer.
+Stir and bring to a boil before lowering the heat.

-3. Stew the beans for an hour (see note if using canned beans) or until they are cooked through (can take up to 2 hours depending on how fresh your beans are), stirring every 20 minutes or so, to make sure they don’t stick.
+3. Stew the beans on low for an hour (see note if using canned beans) or until they are cooked through (can take up to 2 hours depending on your beans), stirring every 20 minutes to make sure they don’t stick.

-4. Remove the bay leaves and serve the beans with rice and garnish with a squeeze of lime juice and sprig of cilantro.
+4. Remove the bay leaves before serving the beans with rice and garnishing with a squeeze of lime juice and spinkle of cilantro.

 Notes